poetaman/arttime/README.md

 - Bring curated text/ascii art to artless terminals, currently 300+ high-quality text art to choose from
 - Provide a feature-rich alarm timer/time manager for commandline.
   - Set multiple timers, supports specifying delta in time (like ``1h 30m`` from now) or absoulte time (like ``Dec 22 2:45PM EST``).
   - Configurable pattern-based time management: Set a repeating pattern of times to get notifications at.
 This makes [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) just one of billions of patterns possible for time management, and makes you set a pattern that works for you.
+Entire time management program can be paused+delayed and un-paused by pressing a key (``p``).
+Note: for now even absolute goals like ``1PM`` get delayed, in future users will be able to override that.
   - Or just loop forever or N number of times over a set of timers.
 Example: get a notification every day at 8AM; 12PM; 5PM.
   - Shows time passed since a timer expired or times pending to for every timer (press ``i`` after setting multiple goals)
   - Always shows some delta in time which is hard to track: 1) time since arttime started, 2) time pending for next timer, 3) time passed since last timer expired.